Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 • work on which gives the right to guarantees and compensation for work;

-• where, based on the results of previously conducted workplace certification for working conditions or a special assessment of working conditions, harmful and / or dangerous working conditions were established ().
+• where, based on the results of previous certification of workplaces for working conditions or a special assessment of working conditions, harmful and / or dangerous working conditions were established ().

-If, before December 31, 2013, the employer carried out certification of workplaces for working conditions, a special assessment in relation to these workplaces may not be carried out for five years from the date of completion of the certification ().
+If, before December 31, 2013, the employer carried out certification of workplaces in terms of working conditions, a special assessment in relation to these workplaces can not be carried out for five years from the date of completion of the certification ().

-In addition, in addition to the planned special assessment of workplaces, the employer is obliged to carry out an unscheduled one - for example, when commissioning newly organized workplaces, changing the technological process, receiving an appropriate order from the State Inspection Center, etc. ().
-The period during which an unscheduled special assessment of working conditions must be carried out is from 6 to 12 months, depending on the basis for its carrying out ().
+In addition, in addition to the planned special assessment of jobs, the employer is obliged to conduct an unscheduled one - for example, when commissioning newly organized jobs, changing the technological process, receiving an appropriate order from the GIT, etc. ().
+The period during which an unscheduled special assessment of working conditions must be carried out is from 6 to 12 months, depending on the basis for its conduct ().

 Step 4.
 Conclude an agreement with a specialized organization for a special assessment of working conditions

-To carry out a special assessment of working conditions, the employer must conclude an appropriate agreement with the selected specialized organization (,).
-The register of accredited organizations can be found on the website of the Ministry of Labor of Russia (http://akot.rosmintrud.ru/).
+In order to conduct a special assessment of working conditions, the employer must conclude an appropriate agreement with the selected specialized organization (,).
+The register of accredited organizations can be found on the website of the Russian Ministry of Labor (http://akot.rosmintrud.ru/).

 Step 5.
-Transfer the necessary information, documents and information to the organization conducting the special assessment of working conditions
+Transfer the necessary information, documents and information to the organization conducting a special assessment of working conditions

 As soon as an agreement with a specialized organization is concluded, the employer is obliged to provide it with information, documents and information characterizing the working conditions at the workplace (for example, technological documentation, building construction projects, etc.).